NCEAS/metacat/docs/user/metacat/source/dataone.rst

 Generating DataONE System Metadata
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+ **Note:**

- **Note:** The following feature is not available in Metacat 3.0.0.
-If you are upgrading your Metacat
+ - The following feature is not available in Metacat 3.0.0.
+If you've installed Metacat v3.0.0, or
+   have upgraded to Metacat v3.0.0, please ignore this section.

- from Metacat version 1.*, we recommend that you first upgrade to 2.19.0 before proceeding with generating DataONE System Metadata.
+ - Reminder, if your current Metacat version is v1.*, please first upgrade to v2.19.0 before
+   proceeding with generating DataONE System Metadata.

 When a Metacat instance becomes a Member Node, System Metadata must be generated for the existing
 content.
 This can be invoked in the Replication configuration screen of the Metacat administration